tjmahr/charlatan/inst/review/review.md

 This class generates colors.

 Its hex-color generator users the `random_int()` method to choose a number between 1 and 16777215.
-The above noted behavior means it will never generate \#ffffff or, I think, \#000000.
+The above noted behavior means it will never generate \#ffffff, and the lower bound of 1 prevents \#000000 from being generate too.

 ``` r
 cp <- ColorProvider$new()